The role of boundary conditions in scaling laws for turbulent heat transport: Preliminaries

 Another method to produce upper bounds based on the vertical localization of the Nusselt number was first used in \cite{OS11} and then proposed by \cite{S15} as an alternative method to the background field method for a variety of fluid dynamics problems.
 This method is based on the observation that \eqref{average} can be averaged over \textit{any} horizontal layer of fluid; in particular, averaging near the bottom boundary layer $0\leq z\leq\delta$ we are led to the definition

-In particular, because of the boundary conditions on the temperature and the fact that $T\geq 0$ for every $\xx, t$, by the maximum principle, we have\footnote{Notice here that, if $|F(z)|=|\int_0^t\iint u^zT\, d\xp\, ds|<g(z)\in L^1$, then the switch in order of the $\lla\cdot\rra$ averages and the integral in $z$ is justified by the Lebesgue dominated convergence theorem.
-The condition will be generally satisfied thanks to the a-priori (energy) estimates for $u$ and $\theta$.}
+\footnote{Notice here that, if $|\int_0^t\iint u^zT\, d\xp\, ds|<g(z)\in L^1$, then the switch in order of the $\lla\cdot\rra$ averages and the integral in $z$ is justified by the Lebesgue dominated convergence theorem.
+The condition will be generally satisfied thanks to the a-priori (energy) estimates for $u$ and $T$.} In particular, because of the boundary conditions on the temperature and the fact that $T\geq 0$ for every $\xx, t$, by the maximum principle, we have

 The goal is now to exploit the equations of motion to derive regularity bounds on $\uz$ and $T$ in the strip $[0,L_x]\times[0,L_y]\times[0,\delta]$.
 As we will see later in Section \ref{FPNs}, identity \eqref{diss-bound} will be particularly useful, when adopting this method.
 Compared to the background field method, this approach has the advantage to be free from the rigid constraint imposed by the variational method.
 Nevertheless in Section \ref{total} we explain that these two methods coincide for a particular choice of background profile.